michaelreadyone/michael-portfolio/assignment3.md

 - Who do you think is the intended audience for this?
-    - hooper fan, fan of football, sport television, football game player
+    - fan of football, sport television, football game player
     - People who likes football, company who engaging get profit to get more money